-The study was conducted over 1400 young folks.
-9 body measurements were taken which in the end determined the size of the bike.
+The study was conducted with over 1400 young folks.
+Nine body measurements were taken, which determined the size of the bike.

-With these data, one could find out which size fits the children for anybody’s length.
+With these data, one could determine which size fits the children for anybody’s length.
 The only thing you need to adjust is the seat and handlebars.

-A criterion of good seat height is the distance between the pedal and the saddle corresponding to 88.3% percent of the inseam.
-Children between 120 cm and 140 cm tall fit so almost on a 20-inch bike.
+A criterion of good seat height is the distance between the pedal and the saddle, corresponding to 88.3% percent of the inseam.
+Children between 120 cm and 140 cm tall fit almost on a 20-inch bike.

-For children between 140 cm and 160 cm the average bike size is 24 inches.
-For teens bigger than 160 cm, the best fitting bike would be a bike with a wheel size of 26 inches.
+For children between 140 cm and 160 cm, the average bike size is 24 inches.
+For teens more significant than 160 cm, the best fitting bike would be a bike with a wheel size of 26 inches.

-Although most would end up preferring to go for the standard and easy to use the first case, some like to go beyond by paying close attention to detail and choosing the bike that would perfectly suit them.
+Although most would prefer to go for the standard and easy-to-use first case, some like to go beyond paying close attention to detail and choosing the bike that would ideally suit them.

-This would require more hard work, but in the end, it would make your purchase all the more enjoyable. you can always check out the comprehensive study referenced below for more information.
+This would require more hard work, but it would make your purchase all the more enjoyable in the end.
+You can always check out the comprehensive study referenced below for more information.